xinfab/xinfabmeetingminutes/Minutes/Meeting-Minutes-6-23-2015.md

 * Volunteers can apply for monthly allowance
   * decision made at staff meetings

-Staff meetings:
+### Staff Meetings
-6:30 – 7:30 PM every Tuesday

-Commitments:
-Paid Staff, Volunteers, Interns, Residents

-Resident program:
-WNK(?): residency served as model for Xinfab's resident program resident rules: 20% time or 1 day a week (flexible) in exchange for....?
-Need: contract or trust system?

-Exclusive Residency program
-terms (allowance) are case-by-case
+* every Tuesday, 18:30 - 19:30
+* decisions are made by voting
+  * Lucio is able to veto any decision as our only stakeholder
+  * if you're not at the staff meeting, you don't get to vote
+* rules are implemented by the next staff meeting (weekly)

-New staff, volunteer, residents, interns are approved during staff meetings by those who are present.
+* new staff members are approved during staff meetings by those who are present